-Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection Interreg: A better Cooperation Governance ISO6.3 Build up mutual trust, in particular by encouraging people-to-people actions 4.
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection In order to use it more effectively investments in infrastructure as well as promotional activities in the Polish-Ukrainian borderland should be intensified.
+Actions supported by the Programme under that SO will be implemented via large infrastructure project (LIP no 1 in Appendix 3).
+Every action undertaken under the objective shall involve beneficiaries from both Programme countries.
+Programme authorities will strive for equal distribution of funds between beneficiaries from Poland and Ukraine.
+Maximum Programme co-financing for the projects is 90%.
+Support for the beneficiaries in a form of grant is linked to the character of the Programme (lack of revenue generation expected from the projects).
+6. Interreg: A better Cooperation Governance ISO6.3 Build up mutual trust, in particular by encouraging people-to-people actions 4.
 Cooperation The cooperation within and between communities is a great development opportunity for both countries.
 The existing cross-border cooperation between various actors coming from public and civil society background and principally residents is not very intense.
-Currently, the continuous cross- border cooperation is based primarily on long-time ago established contacts and relations existing for several years, which have rather limited potential, taking into account vast territory of the Programme.
+Currently, the continuous cross-border cooperation is based primarily on long-time ago established contacts and relations existing for several years, which have rather limited potential, taking into account vast territory of the Programme.
 New impetus and new grassroots movements are needed in order to achieve two major goals the Programme set up for this SO: To strengthen the impact of all other specific objectives of the Programme, all investments and actions that will be implemented under other SOs.
 For that purpose, various joint awareness-rising campaigns, educational and knowledge development initiatives are of great importance.
 To promote and support establishing new contacts, relations and initiatives on the people-to-people level, to achieve long-term cooperation.
 Undertaking such activities can significantly improve trust and establish interpersonal contacts between the inhabitants of the Programme area.
-Actions supported by the Programme under that SO will be implemented via a Small Projects Fund .
-Financing of minor infrastructure and investments will be possible in order to enhance the impact of soft activities.
-Every action undertaken under the objective shall involve beneficiaries from both Programme countries.
-Programme authorities will strive for equal distribution of funds between beneficiaries from Poland and Ukraine.
-Maximum Programme co-financing for the projects is 90%.
-Support for the beneficiaries in a form of grant is linked to the character of the Programme (lack of revenue generation expected from the projects).
-Interreg: Safer and more secure Europe ISO7.4 Other actions for a safer and secure Europe 5.
-Borders Following the unprovoked and unjustified Russian military aggression against Ukraine, supported by Belarus, the Programme area is facing an